 7.Description of past and current Kodak Worldwide manufacturing plants, interactions between the plants, and technology transfers.

-8.First-hand description of working in Kodak’s film business in the 1980’s.
+8.First-hand description of working in the Kodak film business in the 1980s.

 9.Information based on private communications with over 100 photographic experts.